k-nearest-neighbor/m-school/src/app/post/ai-alignment-and-the-messiah-bias/page.md

 <!-- It is recognizable often by the **high estimations of X-risk** it produces. -->

-It is often found where high estimates of X-risk occur:
+It is often found where high estimates of X-risk occur.

 <!-- It's caused by an attraction toward emotionally gratifying self-images: -->